FulvioDiniz/Controlador-chave-IF-UPT/Etapas/Etapa 3a.md

 # Etapa3

-Para Cria as classes utilizamos a biblioteca pydantic.
+Para criar as classes utilizamos a biblioteca pydantic.

 ```python
 from pydantic import BaseModel